traceymoyston/CHE2410_Project2/README.md

 Model

-Below is their model for the growth dynamics of the A20 cells with parameters determined by their experimental data
+Below is their model for the growth dynamics of the A20 cells without drug with parameters determined by their experimental data

 ![plot](https://github.com/traceymoyston/CHE2410_Project2/blob/a9c3eed99829ae11c2872972dbbf00cad15a92f2/Screen%20Shot%202022-12-13%20at%2013.43.42.png)